US visas for Chinese students tumble 99% as tensions rise

 Many experts believe that even if Democratic candidate Joe Biden wins the election, some of the sanctions against China imposed by the Trump administration will likely remain in place, the Wall Street Journal wrote last week.
 Biden has hinted that he will be tough on China, so the predicament of Chinese students appears poised to continue.

-That the U.S. has more COVID-19 cases than any other country is adding to the concerns of applicants.
+The U.S.'s soaring COVID-19 cases are adding to the concerns of applicants.
 Sang Peng, president of the Beijing Overseas-Study Service Association, said that parents are very worried about the coronavirus and this has led fewer students to pursue studying in the U.S.

 A 24-year-old from Jiangsu Province said that he changed his destination from the U.S. to Japan.
 He was learning art at a California college but returned to China because of concerns about COVID-19 and discriminatory remarks by his professor.
 He is currently applying to a language school in Japan with the aim of making the trip around March.